Lecrapouille/MyMakefile/README.md

 I personally add the `.` to hide it in my workspace but this is not mandatory.

 - `VERSION.txt` is an ASCII file containing a version number such as `0.1` or `1.0.3`.
-It seems useless but it has a great role when installing your project in your operating system: you can install different versions of your project without they interfering each others.
+It seems useless but it has a great role when installing your project in your operating system: you can install different versions of your project without interfering each others.
 If not present a default file is created.
-Note: because of prossible conflict with C++ VERSION file when using `-I` since 2019 our VERSION file shall have a .txt extension.
+*Note: since 2019, our VERSION file shall have a .txt extension, because of possible conflict with C++ VERSION file when using `-I.` with Mac OS X.*

 - `src/` is the folder containing your code source (you can use your own name) containing, for this example, a simple hello word named `main.cpp`.
 The name is not important as well: you can several sub-folders and source files.

-- `Makefile` contains, for this example, the following code (explanations come just after):
+- `Makefile` contains, for this example, the following code (explanations come just after) compile c++ files inside the src folder:

 ```
 PROJECT = CheckMyMakefile
 TARGET = Test
 DESCRIPTION = Project template testing MyMakefile
+STANDARD = --std=c++14
 BUILD_TYPE = release

 P := .